sevotex/Colours/README.md

 # Colours
-this is my new site.It contains colours and text.It's name is site.html
+this is my new site.It contains colours and text.Its name is site.html